theriaubenoit-ops/aNA-ai/docs/architecture.md

 ├── LICENSE                             # Protection license
 └── README.md                           # Manifesto

+📋 To Do
+🚧 In progress
 ✅ Newly added
-📋 To Do
-🚧 Work in progress

 ```